StormBit/ircd-healthcheck/README.md

 # IRCd-Healthcheck

 A simple IRCd health-check utility, written in go, which returns a non-zero status code if unable to connect to a given IRC server.
-Perfect for use with mointoring systems.
+Perfect for use with monitoring systems.
 [Download a binary of the latest release here](https://github.com/StormBit/ircd-healthcheck/releases/latest).

 ### Usage: `./healthcheck -server=irc.stormbit.net:6667`